geshan/geshan.github.com/posts/2021-03-15-javascript-array-functions.md

 console.log(`Days are flowing in: ${funkyDays}`);
 ```

-If you have noticed we have used the `join` function in above examples as well.
+If you have noticed we have used the `join` function in the above examples as well.
 It is pretty similar to the [implode](https://www.php.net/manual/en/function.implode.php) function in PHP.
 Similar to join there is a [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) function that converts a string into an array.

 ### FIll

 The fill function available on JavaScript arrays changes all the elements in an array to a static value in the given range.
-If no range is provided it fills up the whole array with given value.
+If no range is provided it fills up the whole array with the given value.
 Let's have a look at how it works:

 ``` js
 const allSaturdays = days.fill(“Saturday”);